ILLGrenoble/cameo/INSTALL.md

 ### Option 2: Generate the Debian packages

 It is also possible to build and create Debian packages.
-In this case, please use the build_and_package.sh script.
+In this case, please use the *build_and_package.sh* script.

 ```
-$ ./build_and_package.sh <build_directory>
+$ ./build_and_package.sh <build directory>
 ```

-The script provides the following .deb packages located in <build_directory>/packages/ They can be installed using package manager.
+The script provides the following *.deb* packages located in <build directory>/packages/.
+They can be installed using package manager.

 ### Generate the documentation